martinmoene/string-lite/README.md

 strip: Remove characters in set from left and right of string [" \t\n"] - string_view-string_view
 strip: Remove characters in set from left and right of string [" \t\n"] - other-char*
 strip: Remove characters in regex from left and right of string - string-regex[.TODO]
+strip_re: Remove characters in regex from left and right of string - char*-char*[.TODO]
 strip_re: Remove characters in regex from left and right of string - string-char*[.TODO]
+strip_re: Remove characters in regex from left and right of string - string-string[.TODO]
+strip_re: Remove characters in regex from left and right of string - string-string_view[.TODO]
+strip_re: Remove characters in regex from left and right of string - string_view-string_view[.TODO]
 string_view: ...[.TODO]
 replace_all: Return string with all occurrences of sub string changed - char*-char*
 replace_all: Return string with all occurrences of sub string changed - string-string
 replace_all: Return string with all occurrences of sub string changed - string-string_view
 replace_all: Return string with all occurrences of sub string changed - string_view-string_view
 replace_all: Return string with all occurrences of regex changed - string-regex
+replace_all_re: Return string with all occurrences of regex changed - char*-char*
 replace_all_re: Return string with all occurrences of regex changed - string-char*
+replace_all_re: Return string with all occurrences of regex changed - string-string
+replace_all_re: Return string with all occurrences of regex changed - string-string_view
+replace_all_re: Return string with all occurrences of regex changed - string_view-string_view
 replace_first: Return string with first occurrence of sub string changed - char*-char*
+replace_first: Return string with first occurrence of sub string changed - string-char*
 replace_first: Return string with first occurrence of sub string changed - string-string
 replace_first: Return string with first occurrence of sub string changed - string-string_view
 replace_first: Return string with first occurrence of sub string changed - string_view-string_view
 replace_first: Return string with first occurrence of regex changed - string-regex
+replace_first_re: Return string with first occurrence of regex changed - char*-char*
 replace_first_re: Return string with first occurrence of regex changed - string-char*
+replace_first_re: Return string with first occurrence of regex changed - string-string
+replace_first_re: Return string with first occurrence of regex changed - string-string_view
+replace_first_re: Return string with first occurrence of regex changed - string_view-string_view
 replace_last: Return string with last occurrence of sub string changed - char*-char*
 replace_last: Return string with last occurrence of sub string changed - string-string
 replace_last: Return string with last occurrence of sub string changed - string-string_view
 replace_last: Return string with last occurrence of sub string changed - string_view-string_view
 replace_last: Return string with last occurrence of regex changed - string-regex[.TODO]
+replace_last_re: Return string with last occurrence of regex changed - char*-char*[.TODO]
 replace_last_re: Return string with last occurrence of regex changed - string-char*[.TODO]
+replace_last_re: Return string with last occurrence of regex changed - string-string[.TODO]
+replace_last_re: Return string with last occurrence of regex changed - string-string_view[.TODO]
+replace_last_re: Return string with last occurrence of regex changed - string_view-string_view[.TODO]
 join: Join strings from collection into a string separated by given separator
 split: Split string into vector of string_view given delimiter - literal_delimiter
 split_left: Split string into two-element tuple given delimiter - forward - xxx_delimiter